xianmin/hugo-theme-jane/exampleSite/content/post/jane-theme-preview.md

 > This is a blockquote with two paragraphs.
 This is first paragraph.
 >
-> This is second pragraph.Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
+> This is second paragraph.
+Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 >
 > This is another blockquote with one paragraph.
-There is three empty line to seperate two blockquote.
+There is three empty line to separate two blockquote.
 >
 > 这是一段中文测试。
 >